Truancy crisis: Fewer than 60% attend school regularly - Govt sets targets to combat startling student stat

 It was up to schools to become a place kids wanted to be and to engage with whānau, who he said cared deeply about their children and wanted them to attend school.

-Tinetti said kids should be attending school because they wanted to be there - and praised the school for the "amazing attendance rates" they boasted.
-Manurewa Intermediate boasts

-"There's something about your place that makes you really really special in what you do."
+Minister Tinetti, herself a former principal, praised the school for its "amazing attendance rates".

-Tinetti said attendance had been dropping in New Zealand since 2015.
-"It's really complex, and it looks different as to why that's happening across the whole of the coutnry.
-But we've acutally said enough is enough and we need to turn that around."
+She said the fall in attendance was "really complex, and it looks different as to why that's happening across the whole of the country ... but we've actually said enough is enough and we need to turn that around".

-"Coming to school gives you a great education...that means you've got fantastic choices in your life to be the very best hat you can be."
+"Coming to school gives you a great education ... that means you've got fantastic choices in your life to be the very best that you can be."

-The new Attendance and Engagement Strategy outlines 13 actions intended to turn things around, including:
+The new Attendance and Engagement Strategy outlines 13 actions intended to get kids back in the classroom.
+They include:

 • A public awareness campaign highlighting parents' responsibility for getting kids to school